feO2x/Light.Validation/README.md

 ### Validate query parameters

 If you don't have a DTO, you can still use Light.Validation to validate parameters.
 This is usually the case in HTTP GET or DELETE endpoints that use query parameters.
-You can use the `IValidationContextFactory` directly instead of creating a validator.
+You can use the `ValidationContext` directly instead of creating a validator.

 The following example shows an ASP.NET Core MVC controller that has a single HTTP GET action supporting paging and searching.